 If leasing a vehicle is in your future, be aware that you’re entitled to certain legal protections.
 Leasing companies are bound by the Consumer Leasing Act (Regulation M), which means that they must tell you all of the terms and costs of the deal they are offering you.
 So be prepared to ask the right questions to ensure that your lessor is following legal regulations.

 What is an auto lease?

 An auto lease is a contract that essentially allows you to rent a car for a specified amount of time.
-With this contract comes rules for your time with the car, such as mileage restrictions, the types of insurance accepted and how much damage is acceptable.
+The lease agreement includes rules for your time with the car, such as mileage restrictions, the types of insurance you need to maintain and how much damage is acceptable.

-You can sign up for a lease at many car dealerships.
+You can sign up for a lease at most car dealerships.
 For people who don’t drive much or who don’t want to commit to one car for more than a few years, leasing could be a good alternative to buying.

 What must be disclosed to you when you sign a lease?

-Under the Consumer Leasing Act and the Truth-in-Lending Act, lessors are required to provide you with basic information about your lease.
+Under the Consumer Leasing Act and the Truth in Lending Act, lessors must provide you with basic information about your lease.
 There are a few basic pieces of information to look for in your lease agreement to ensure that your lessor is following leasing laws.

 - Total lease amount.
 Before you sign a lease, you must be given a detailed, written statement of everything you have to pay for and incidentals you may have to pay at the end of your lease period.